 Cinematography Leon Narbey

-Peter Peryer’s photographs are autobiographical.
-“My photographs are self portraits.
+Peryer describes his work as autobiographical: “My photographs are self-portraits.
 The photographs are somehow related to my past.
 I don’t know why or how.”
-Some of them, like the series on his wife Erika Parkinson, are intense and personal, and others reflect his life less directly: the animals from his rural childhood, the religious iconography from his Catholic upbringing.
-Peryer shows us the process involved in taking photographs, from their initial conception to sorting through the proofs.
+Peryer shows us the process involved in taking photographs – from their initial conception to sorting through the proofs.
 He also talks about the evolution of his work from moody and angst-ridden in the 1970s to clinical and constructivist in the 1980s.